 Gadsden County Management Strategies

-Gadsden County has a comprehensive policy that requires a 100 foot setback for OSTDS from surface waters, which helps to minimize loading from OSTDS to surface waterbodies.
+Gadsden County has a Comprehensive Plan policy that requires a 100 foot setback for OSTDS from surface waters and wetlands, which helps to minimize loading from OSTDS to surface waterbodies.
 The county also has a policy that requires water and sewer connection for any new development that occurs within 0.25 miles of available service, which will assist reducing the number of OSTDS that will be installed in the future in the areas of central sewer connection.
-The county also has a requirement to provide 1.5 times the normal treatment to reduce stormwater loading.
-In addition, the county has a policy that requires a 50 foot natural buffer around jurisdictional wetlands Gadsden County’s management strategies are summarized in Table 24.
+In addition, the county has a policy that requires a 50 foot natural buffer around jurisdictional wetlands, rivers, creeks, streams and lakes.
+Gadsden County has adopted minimum procedures, policies and design standards to manage stormwater runoff, known as the Gadsden County Stormwater Policy and Procedures Manual.
+The county’s stormwater pollution abatement requirements are increased by 50% (1.5 times the normal treatment requirements) for facilities discharging into waterways and waterbodies recognized by the state as requiring special protection.
+Gadsden County’s management strategies are summarized in Table 24.

 Table 24: Gadsden County Management Strategies Outside of the PFAs